In this extract from The Executive Secretary Guide to Creating an Internal Assistant Network, Cathy Harris explains the value of an internal network

 Communicating this was a long process of preparation and planning, putting forward proposals, gathering the troops to form a workgroup of assistants to run and maintain the initiative, and then finally presenting it to our executive and management teams, but it was worth it.
 I know for certain that we have contributed to there being less stress and anxiety amongst our peers, that there exists a sense of pride and belonging, workloads are streamlined and more efficient, communication between assistants, managers and stakeholders is constantly taking place, our peers are developing their skills and careers and there is a sense of unity and work satisfaction.

-The culture within our organization is extremely innovative and results driven, and because of these factors having an internal network takes some of the immediate pressures of work off an individual, because we know we have a one-stop resource and help centre to back us up, and provide us with the right resources to get the job done.
+The culture within our organization is extremely innovative and results-driven, and because of these factors having an internal network takes some of the immediate pressures of work of an individual, because we know we have a one-stop resource and help centre to back us up and provide us with the right resources to get the job done.

-We have a WhatsApp group where all our assistants are engaged, and at any given time during the course of a working day various assistants call out for help, and get assisted almost immediately!
-This is one of many initiatives which drives wellness and peace of mind in out busy workplace.
+We have a WhatsApp group where all our assistants are engaged, and at any given time during the course of a working day, various assistants call out for help, and get assisted almost immediately!
+This is one of many initiatives which drive wellness and peace of mind in our busy workplace.

 Wellness presents itself in many forms, not just physically, but also psychologically, spiritually, emotionally, intellectually, occupationally and socially.
-All of these dimensions play a pivotal role in how we preform and contribute to our careers and society.
-In today’s busy, challenging, stressful and high-pressure workplace the value of an Internal PA Network to the wellness of all assistants in an organisation cannot be overstated!
+All of these dimensions play a pivotal role in how we perform and contribute to our careers and society.
+In today’s busy, challenging, stressful and high-pressure workplace, the value of an Internal Assistant Network to the wellness of all assistants in an organisation cannot be overstated!

 Extending Your Network